 ARNOLD .- On Sunday last, Mr. P. M. Brophy lectured to a numerous and attentive audience in the afternoon, on Bulwell Forest, and gave great satisfaction, and made a deep impression upon his hearers.
 He also lectured at Arnold in the evening, on total abstinence, to a good andience.
 He ably advocated the subject to the great satisfaction of his audience.
-Also tion was unanimously passed: - "That we, the Chartists of Arnold, consider Mr. P. M. Brephy a sterling patriot and Chartist, inasmuch as he has suffered for the principles in his native land; and we take this opportunity of recommending him to any locality as an able lecturer, and worthy of the support of every true Chartist in Great Britain."
+Also and we hope that every Chartist will aid in its at the meeting on Monday last, the following resolucirculation."-Northern Star. tion was unanimously passed :-" That we, the Chartists of Arnold, consider Mr. P. M. Brephy a sterling patriot and Chartist, inasmuch as he has suffered for the principles in his native land; and we take this MR. MARTIN lectured to the tailors meeting, at the opportunity of recommending him to any locality as an able lecturer, and werthy of the support of every true Chartist in Great Britain."
 He has been nominated for